Diversity and Inclusion Track

 Ms. Querijero is a graduate of the University of Connecticut School of Law.
 Following graduation, she clerked for the Honorable Justice Joette Katz of the Connecticut Supreme Court.
 Prior to her law career, Ms. Querijero was an aerospace engineer for ten years and graduated from the University of Colorado at Boulder’s Aerospace Engineering Sciences program.

-Justice Maria A. Kahn, Connecticut Supreme Court, Hartford
+Hon.
+Richard A. Robinson, Connecticut Supreme Court, Hartford

-Attorney DeMeola currently serves as Assistant Dean for Enrollment and Students at UConn School of Law and is the current president of the Connecticut Bar Association.
+Karen DeMeola is the Assistant Dean for Finance, Administration, and Enrollment at UConn School of Law and is the immediate past president of the Connecticut Bar Association.
 She received her undergraduate degree in psychology from UConn and her J.D. from UConn Law.
 After graduation from law school, Karen was a civil rights litigator whose practice focused primarily on employment discrimination, police brutality and housing discrimination.
 While at UConn Law, she has been an adjunct professor teaching Critical Identity Theory and has presented on numerous panels, symposia and conferences on diversifying law school populations, implicit bias, intersectionality, leadership, and diversity and inclusion.
 Karen has also created numerous pipeline projects, including the CBA Pathways to Legal Careers Pipeline.
 Karen is a Fellow of the Connecticut Bar Foundation.

-Karen was the recipient of the Lawyers Collaborative for Diversity Edwin Archer Randolph Diversity Award; the CWEALF Maria Miller Stewart Award; the Connecticut Commission on Human Rights and Opportunities Constance Baker Motley Award for Business and Law; and the University of Connecticut Spirit Award.
+Karen was the recipient of the 2018 Attorney of the Year Award from the Connecticut Law Tribune; the Lawyers Collaborative for Diversity Edwin Archer Randolph Diversity Award; the CWEALF Maria Miller Stewart Award; the Connecticut Commission on Human Rights and Opportunities Constance Baker Motley Award for Business and Law; and the University of Connecticut Spirit Award.